node-red/node-red-nodes/README.md

     - run `git clone https://github.com/node-red/node-red-nodes.git`
 3. run `npm install` in any of the node subfolders to install individual node's dependencies

+## Running Tests

+To run tests on all of the nodes you will need the node-red runtime:

+    npm install node-red --no-save
+    npm test

 ## Contributing

 Now that we support npm installation of nodes we recommend people post their own